Ever Wondered Why People Lie & Deceit?

 Lying and Deceit Causes

-To steer clear of lying and deceit and truly understand the cause of it one needs to know what causes a person to lie and deceive.
+To steer clear of lying and deceit and genuinely understand the cause of it one needs to know what causes a person to lie and deceive.
 In the real world today, lying exists in our everyday life.
 There are various reasons why people lie and deceive.
 Some lie and deceive because they are selfish and want to fool other to make sure things go their way.
 Most lie because they are not responsible for their actions; others lie to hide the truth.
 Selfish, deceitful people tend to lie to gain financially or look good and avoid punishment.
 However, the primary cause of lying is personality disorders.

 A person with personality disorders tends to lie compulsively.
 According to MayoClinic.com, Persons with a personality disorder have "no regard for right and wrong."
 A personality disorder is a mental illness that interferes with an individual’s thinking patterns.
 They tend to have manipulative and abusive behavior and lack of remorse or regret as they often blame others when conflict arises.
-People with personality disorders have difficulty relating to others because they have erroneous perceptions and it as if they feel bound to lie about anything.
+People with personality disorders have difficulty relating to others because they have erroneous perceptions and it as if they feel bound to lie about everything.

 The big question is how do we overcome dishonesty and learn how to begin telling the truth?
-Below is different scriptures from the bible to assist overcome lying and deceit.
+Below is different scriptures from the Bible to assist overcome lying and deceit.

 • Leviticus 19:11- “Do not steal.”
 “Do not lie,” ‘Do not deceive one another.
 (NIV)

 • Proverbs 20: 17 - Bread of deceit is sweet to a man, but afterward his mouth shall be filled with gravel.
 (KJV)

 • Psalms 101:7 - He that worketh deceit shall not dwell within my house: he that telleth lies shall not tarry in my sight.
 (KJV)